klepas/fuckyouimaplatypus-site/index.md

 What's the closest nearby town?
 : Wallacia NSW, 15mins away: provides infrastructure such as ATMs, petrol stations, supermarkets

+What's the closest train station?
+: Leppington NSW, 20mins away
+: For campers coming in Friday, we are able to pickup you up from Leppington station if you give us a buzz

 Where can I store my valuables?
 : Lock it in your car or carry it with you
 : Ask a staff to store your valuables in their cars